 Without any serious hardship to trek through the path you will have a chance to mix up with the local village communities and witness their customs untouched by time.
 You can even stay in the village homestays to feel like a local.

 Though the route can trek all round the year Mid June to September are the months to relinquish the beauty at its best.

 Indrahar Pass Trek, Himachal Pradesh

 Fascinating for all trekking enthusiasts and the amateurs, Indrahar Pass Trek boasts incredible panoramic vistas of Dhaula Dhar and Pir Panjal mountain ranges.
 This moderate trek that starts from Mcleodganj and terminates at Chamba traverses through verdant Deodar and Rhododendron forests.

 Trekkers can also go for an alternate route and find themselves accompanied by the Gaddi shepherds taking their flock to the grassland.
 You might have to ascend several boulders to reach Indrahar Pass but once atop you will be rewarded with fabulous views of Mani Mahesh Kailash and the hypnotic Indian plains

 Har Ki Dun Trek, Uttarakhand

-The Vallley of Gods, as the name says Har Ki Dun Trek is a visual treat for first time trekkers.
+The Valley of Gods, as the name says Har Ki Dun Trek is a visual treat for first-time trekkers.
 Though Har ki Dun is a moderate trek, it takes you to through some of the least explored places in the Garhwal region of Uttarakhand.
 The beauty of the trail is hard to explain in words unless you are there breathing in all by yourself.

-These are the trekking routes that you, as a beginner, can choose in order to grab some of the never to be forgotten moments of a lifetime.
+These are the few moderate treks in the Himalayan region that you, as a fit beginner, can choose in order to grab some of them never to be forgotten moments of a lifetime.
 Pack your rucksack and embark on any of the aforementioned destinations to satiate the adrenaline rush inside you.